-This profile was prepared when Héctor López was elected to the Ashoka Fellowship in 1997.
+This description of Héctor López's work was prepared when Héctor López was elected to the Ashoka Fellowship in 1997.

 By placing cameras in the hands of some of Chile's most marginalized populations, Héctor López is using "social photography" to document their everyday realities and to identify and confront the social ills which pervade their lives.